FauxFaux/bootsector/README.md

 ### MSRV

-Rust 1.34 (`TryFrom`) is supported, and checked by CI.
+Rust 1.46 is supported, and checked by CI.
 Updating this is a semver bump.